-A A survey in the USA in 20181 found that only 34% of people describe themselves as ‘engaged’ in their work, 13% say that they are ‘disengaged’ (really don’t like their jobs), and the remaining 53% describe themselves as ‘not engaged’ (meaning, as psychologist Laurie Santos puts it, they’re just getting through it).
-So, what makes work engaging, and what can you do to enjoy your job more?
+A A 2018 survey1 found that only 34% of people in the USA describe themselves as ‘engaged’ in their work, 13% say that they are ‘disengaged’ (really don’t like their jobs), and the remaining 53% describe themselves as ‘not engaged’ (meaning, as psychologist Laurie Santos puts it, they’re just getting through it).
+That’s a lot of people not really enjoying their work, so what is it that makes a job engaging, and what can you do to enjoy your work more?

 D Psychologist Jonathan Haidt agrees that variety and challenge are important, and he adds that another key factor for job satisfaction is having more freedom around how you do your job.
 In his book The Happiness Hypothesis, he talks about a 1960s study which found that people in simple, routine jobs who were closely supervised felt more powerless, dissatisfied and disconnected from their work.
 In contrast, people whose work was more varied and challenging, and who had more freedom in deciding how they did their jobs enjoyed their work much more.

-F If your job is less challenging, varied, or doesn’t match your strengths that well, Haidt suggests that you adapt it so that it does, something that has come to be known as job crafting.
-Professor Amy Wrzesniewski, also appearing on Laurie’s podcast, explains that job crafting is redesigning what you do in your job so that it matches your strengths and values.
-It can be done in most jobs, even the most mundane, Laurie adds, and can increase how much meaning and enjoyment you get from your work.
+F If your job is less challenging, less varied, or doesn’t match your strengths that well, Haidt suggests adapting it so that it does, something that has come to be known as job crafting.
+Professor Amy Wrzesniewski, also appearing on The Happiness Lab, explains that job crafting is redesigning what you do in your job so that it matches your strengths and values.
+It can be done in most jobs, even the most mundane, Santos adds, and can increase how much meaning and enjoyment you get from your work.

-H Some managers might not like job crafting as they are fearful of losing control, Amy says.
-However, she argues that it is possible for employees to redesign their jobs to include more of what they care about while still fulfilling the key responsibilities of their roles.
-She suggests that managers should give people more freedom as a way to help make their work more meaningful.
-Laurie concludes that if you really hate your job, then it’s probably best to quit, but if you’re just not engaged, it might be worth trying job crafting.
+H Wrzeniewski suggests that managers should give employees more freedom as a way to help make their work more meaningful.
+Although some managers might not like the idea of job crafting, she argues that it is possible for employees to redesign their jobs to include more of what they care about and still fulfil the key responsibilities of their roles.
+Santos concludes that if you really hate your job, then it’s probably best to quit, but if you’re just not engaged, it might be worth trying job crafting.